fossasia/knittingpattern/README.rst

   cd knittingpattern
-  sudo python3 -m pip install --upgrade pip sudo python3 -m pip install -r requirements.txt sudo python3 -m pip install -r requirements-test.txt py.test
+  sudo python3 -m pip install --upgrade pip sudo python3 -m pip install -r requirements.txt sudo python3 -m pip install -r test-requirements.txt py.test

 To also make it importable for other libraries, you can link it into the site-packages folder this way: